YingtongAamandaWu/Corhort_analysis_R/README.md

 **Corhort analysis in R**

-This is a take-home assignment from Invitae.
-Completed on May 26th, 2023.

 The cohort analysis aims to understand customers' ordering behavior based on their signup date.
 I grouped the customers into week long (7 days) cohorts and then calculated how many distinct customers ordered within X days from their signup date, where X is a multiple of 7.

 **Software requirements:**